 Heitor Pereira was born into a musical family in Brazil, wherein he was immersed in traditional samba and “Top 40”–type music from an early age.

-He started playing guitar at age 14 and later immersed himself in classical music, studying composition and orchestration through friends (having just taken a boat to the U.S., the young musician had income issues) and later enrolled at Berklee College of Music.
-Hietor also studied privately with jazz guitar geniuses George Van Eps and Mick Goodrick.
+He started playing guitar at age 14 and later immersed himself in classical music, studying composition and orchestration with friends enrolled at Berklee College of Music (having just taken a boat to the U.S., the young musician had income issues and couldn't afford tuition).
+Heitor also studied privately with jazz guitar geniuses George Van Eps and Mick Goodrick.

 After playing for many of Brazil’s leading artists, including Milton Nascimento, Heitor toured and recorded with British soul/pop sensations Simply Red (1988–96), then permanently moved to the U.S., launching a successful session career (Elton John, Rod Stewart, Willie Nelson, Bryan Adams) and issuing his acoustic-rich solo albums (Untold Stories and Heitor TP).